sgoedecke/data-intensive-applications/README.md

 ### Encoding and evolution
 Goes into more detail about what "writing data to disk" means.
 Covers a bunch of ways to encode data to disk, from JSON to binary formats like Avro, and what tradeoffs each of these approaches make.

+## Part 2: Distributed Data

+Why distribute data?
+So that you can handle more data that fits on a single node, or keep working if a node dies, or serve data from nodes closer to where your users live.
+Making individual nodes bigger is easier but only addresses the first concern.
+This chapter deals with cases where you're scaling horizontally: many small nodes.

+### Replication
+Discusses the purpose and pitfalls of replicating data.
+Compares three main approaches to replication: single leader, multi leader, and leaderless.
+Describes three consistency requirements databases might fulfil - read-after-write, monotonic reads, and consistent-prefix reads - and how to get them.
+Anything other than single leader replication turns out to be very difficult to get right.